-Enjoy many Membership Benefits, such as greatly reduced rates for Professional Liability Insurance, Home and Auto Insurance, listed here.
+Enjoy many Membership Benefits, such as greatly reduced rates for Professional Liability Insurance through Prolink and, Home and Auto and Health Insurance through Johnson Insurance, listed here.

 Already a Member?
 Log in here.

-General Member: $240.00 + $31.20 HST = $271.20 (or $22.60/month) General membership is available to Speech-Language Pathologists and Audiologists working full time (over 800 hours) in their profession or field.
+General Member: General membership is available to Speech-Language Pathologists and Audiologists working full time (over 800 hours) in their profession or field.
 General Members enjoy all of the rights and privileges of membership and have the right to vote and hold office.

-Reduced Hours: $175.00 + $22.75 HST = $197.75 (or $16.48/month) Reduced Hours membership is available to Speech-Language Pathologists and Audiologists eligible to be full members who work less than 800 hours in the membership year.
+Reduced Hours: Reduced Hours membership is available to Speech-Language Pathologists and Audiologists eligible to be full members who work less than 800 hours in the membership year.
 Reduced Hours members enjoy all of the rights and privileges of member-ship and have the right to vote and hold office.

-New Practitioner: $125.00 + $16.25 HST = $141.25 (or $11.77/month) New Practitioner membership is available to Speech-Language Pathologists and Audiologists eligible to be full members in their first year since graduation and who were OSLA student members in the year immediately prior to graduation.
-New Practitioner members enjoy all of the rights and privileges of membership and have the right to vote and hold office.
+New Practitioner: New Practitioner Membership is available to Speech-Language Pathologists and Audiologists eligible to be full members in their two years since graduation and who were OSLA student members in the year immediately prior to graduation.
+New Practitioner Members enjoy all the rights and privileges of membership and have the right to vote and hold office.

-Retired: $43.00 + $5.59 HST = $48.59 (or $4.05/month) Retired membership is available to former Speech-Language Pathologists and Audiologists who are no longer working in direct client care, administration or teaching.
+Retired: Retired membership is available to former Speech-Language Pathologists and Audiologists who are no longer working in direct client care, administration or teaching.
 Retired members enjoy all of the rights and privileges of membership and have the right to vote and hold office.

-Communicative Disorders Assistant: $125.00 + $16.25 HST = $141.25 (or $11.77/month) Associate membership is available to CDAs (Communicative Disorders Assistants) who are under the supervision of an SLP/Audiologist.
-Associate members enjoy all of the rights and privileges of membership, except the right to vote and hold office.
+Communicative Disorders Assistant: Membership is available to CDAs (Communicative Disorders Assistants) who are under the supervision of an SLP/Audiologist.
+CDA members enjoy all of the rights and privileges of membership, except the right to vote and hold office.

 1. Speech-Language Pathologists and Audiologists who:

-C) Are on a recognized leave of absence (parental leave, sabbatical, or other leave of absence lasting longer than six months that is not a result of a CASLPO disciplinary action); or
+c) Are on a recognized leave of absence (parental leave, sabbatical, or other leave of absence lasting longer than six months that is not a result of a CASLPO disciplinary action);